Ordinal Regression

 1. One dependent variable, we cannot use multiple dependent variables.

 2. Parallel lines assumption: There is one regression equation for each category except the last category.
-The last category probability can be predicted as 1-second last category probability.
+You can predict the probability of the last category as 1 minus the probability of the second last category.

 3. Adequate cell count: As per the rule of thumb, 80% of cells must have more than 5 counts.
 No cell should have Zero count.
 The greater the cell with less count, the less reliable the chi-square test will be.